 Delivering holistic and culturally sensitive healing programs for Nunavimmiut to enhance their inner strength and wellbeing.

-Our holistic healing approach highlights a blend of Inuit traditional values and the best of modern practices in the field of addiction and trauma.
+Our holistic healing approach is a blend of traditional Inuit values and the best of modern practices in the field of addiction and trauma.

 - Inuuqatinnik suusutsasiarniq (Inuuqatigiitsianiq)

 Respecting others, maintaining good relationships and caring for people